5macro/vscode-remind-syntax/README.md

 # Remind Syntax

-Visual Studio Code extension providing syntax highlighting for Remind files(.rem).
+Visual Studio Code extension providing syntax highlighting for [Remind](https://dianne.skoll.ca/projects/remind/) files(.rem).

+## What is Remind?

+> Remind is a sophisticated calendar and alarm service for Unix.
+It is a command line application which interacts well with other programs.
+Remind offers a specialized scripting language which can be used to express rather complicated scheduling methods in just a few lines. -- [Remind FAQ](https://dianne.skoll.ca/wiki/Remind_FAQ)

+## Features

 ![Light Theme Example](https://github.com/5macro/vscode-remind-syntax/blob/main/assets/light-theme-screenshot.png?raw=true)